SteveJustin1963/tec-MINT/MEAT-EXTRACT.md

 ```
 > :F $ . . ;
-//swaps top two arguments on the stack and then prints
+// swaps top two arguments on the stack and then prints
 > 3 7 . .
 7 3
 > 3 7 F